 Respiratory or food allergies can also trigger the waterworks, just as we humans tear up when we accidentally eat something, or get exposed to something that we are allergic to.
 If Gigi’s eyes pool up more frequently during certain times of the year, you may be looking at seasonal allergies.

 2. Blockage in the tear drainage system.
 Your dog’s nasolacrimal or tear duct system usually flushes down tears through the puncta, those teeny, tiny holes in the corner of the eye.
 It then leads to a series of pathways that end up in your pooch’s nose—yup, the nose.

-Step one of this process is compromised when the puncta is blocked due to swelling (when infection is present), congenital defects (abnormally small holes, or absence of the hole altogether), or scarring due to previous injuries or trauma.
-If the tears have nowhere to go, they pool around and under the eye area, get trapped under the fur, and cause further fungal or bacterial infection—not to mention those hideous, rust-colored tear stains.
+Step one of this process is compromised when the puncta is blocked due to swelling, congenital defects (abnormally small holes, or absence of the hole altogether), or scarring due to previous injuries or trauma.
+If the tears have nowhere to go, they pool around and under the eye area, get trapped under the fur, and cause further health issues—not to mention those hideous, rust-colored tear stains.

 Your trusted vet may need to take note of any environmental changes you may have made, say, if you did some spring cleaning in your home, or if you switched your daily doggie walk route and ended up in a dusty area.
 Any new food items that you may have added into your pooch’s meals may also have triggered an episode, and should be eliminated from Vito’s diet.